mclevey/mclevey.github.io/README.md

 ## Architecture

-This site uses a **unified template-based build system** that separates content from presentation:
+I'm using a custom template-based build system.
+It's weird and you should probably just use Quarto instead.
+But anyway...

 - **Content** lives in `content/` (markdown with YAML frontmatter)
 - **Templates** live in `templates/` (Jinja2 HTML templates)